wavefrontHQ/docs/pages/doc/accounts.md

 summary: Create and manage user accounts.
 ---

-{% include note.html content="Starting July 3, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
+{% include note.html content="Starting July 3, 2023, VMware Tanzu Observability (formerly known as VMware Aria Operations for Applications) is a service on the VMware Cloud services platform.
 The content in this chapter is valid for **original** subscribers.
-For VMware Cloud services subscriptions, see [Manage Users of Operations for Applications on VMware Cloud Services](csp_user_management.html)."%}
+For VMware Cloud services subscriptions, see [Manage Users of Tanzu Observability on VMware Cloud Services](csp_user_management.html)."%}

-VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) supports:
+Tanzu Observability supports:
 * User accounts, discussed here, which authenticate with a username and password.
 * [Service accounts](service-accounts.html), which authenticate with a token.